paulcosmos/new-world-template/content/services/landscaping-maintenance.md

 ---
 ## General Garden Maintenance

-Not every job has to be a large, bespoke project.
-I'm more than happy to tackle small upkeep jobs for you too, such as tidying up borders, turfing lawns, pruning shrubs, and power-washing.
+Not every job has to be a large, bespoke project; we also offer general garden maintenance.
+We specialise in looking after herbaceous borders, pruning shrubs and roses and working with you to maximise your garden’s existing potential.

-I also offer regular garden maintenance services to local businesses and landlords.